Do Narcissists Enjoy Kissing?

 Spoiler alert – no amount of love bombing could have kept me there by that point!
 My only regret is not leaving sooner.

-One last memory around my narcissistic ex kissing me (and this is a very interesting one) is to do with coughing.
-For at least the final five years of our relationship, on the rare occasion that my ex would try to kiss me while we were having sex, I’d have the most uncontrollable urge to cough!
+One last memory about my narcissistic ex kissing me (and this is a very interesting one) has to do with coughing.
+For at least the final five years of our relationship, on the rare occasion that my ex would try to kiss me, I’d have the most uncontrollable urge to cough!

 Nope, it was not me having a problem with kissing, it was my entire physical and spiritual being screaming “Noooooo!!!”
-I feel like my inner being was trying it’s absolute hardest to expel him out of me, but I just was not listening.
+I feel like my inner being was trying its hardest to expel him from me, but I just didn’t understand that.

 For a healthy person who has every ability to feel empathy, emotion and connection, kissing is a beautiful thing to be felt on many levels.